SallyPY/Escape/README.md

 I think this is the end.
 It has been a good run.

 <b>1/2</b><br>
-README edited to be more readable.
+Added HTML to README for readability.